Categories > Books > Harry Potter > A Horcrux’s Fate

 Hermione’s voice, barely louder than a whisper.
 Careful.
 Afraid.

 He blinked, eyes slow to adjust to the soft glare of light across the room.
-The sunlight was blurred around the edges, too bright and too distant all at once.
-He let his eyes move towards the door.
+The sunlight blurred around the edges, too bright and too distant all at once.
+He let his gaze move towards the door.
 He didn’t even have the strength to lift his head.

 “Hermione,” he rasped.

 The name came rough and broken from his throat, more breath than sound.
-Even speaking it scraped painfully against something raw.
+It scraped painfully against something raw.

 She crossed the room in an instant and knelt beside the bed.
-Her eyes were wide, taking in every detail of his face—every line, every shadow.
-There were questions in her gaze, unspoken but urgent, questions he didn’t have the strength to answer.
+Her eyes were wide, taking in every detail of his face—line and shadow.
+There were doubts in her gaze, unspoken but urgent, questions he did not have the strength to answer.
 Or perhaps didn’t want to.

 “How are you feeling?” she asked quietly.